Skip to main content

 Saint Louis University offers college students from partner institutions in China an opportunity to experience academic and college life at SLU in the student’s desired area of study.

-The Global Visiting Student Program is offered in both the fall and spring semesters, and students will have the opportunity to take classes at SLU's main campus in the U.S. or at SLU-Madrid in Spain.
-Students also have the option to enroll in the program for one academic year, beginning in the fall semester in either St. Louis or Madrid and ending the program in the spring at the other location.
+The Global Visiting Student Program is offered in both the fall and spring semesters, and students will have the opportunity to take classes at SLU's main campus in the U.S. Students also have the option to enroll in the program for one academic year, beginning in the fall semester and ending in the spring.

 2025-2026 Dates